ghern5234/SQL-Employee-Tracker/README.md

 `DB_HOST='localhost'`
 `DB_PORT=3001`

 - Set Up the database by logging into postgres on the terminal and running `\i db/schema.sql;`.
+(If you wish to see example data, run the `node db/seeds.sql` command.)

-- Start the application by using the command `node index.js`.
+- Exit out of postgres and start the application by using `node index.js`.

 - Once the server is running, you can use the command-line interface to interact with the employee tracker and perform various operations such as viewing departments, roles, employees, adding new departments, roles, employees, and updating employee roles.